 All the evaluations are free to the parent.
 In the registration packet is a list of agencies approved by SED to conduct the evaluations.
 There is also a district consent that the person referring the child will be asked to select three approved evaluators and sign the consent.
 The reason for choosing three agencies is not for parent’s preference but to be able to meet state’s 60 days deadline.
 There is a 60-day timeline once consent for evaluations is received by the preschool special education office.

 An evaluation includes various tests to determine if/how the child’s learning difficulties may be impacting his or her learning.
-The standard evaluations are: Speech, Psychological, Social History and Observation.
-Additional evaluations are completed depending on areas of concern such as motor skills.
+All children are evaluated in the following areas: Psychological, Observation and Social History.
+Additional evaluations are completed depending on areas of concern such as speech/language skills and motor skills.

 We will contact the agencies you selected and determine which one can do the evaluations in the timeliest manner.
 Once the agency is determined, then they will contact you to set up a time to do the evaluations.
 Most evaluations are conducted at the site of the agency, but some are available to come to the home/community (they are listed on the agency form).
 Once the evaluations take place and the reports are written, the Initial Eligibility CPSE meeting will be scheduled.
 The evaluating agency will send you the written report via email or U.S. Postal Service.
 You should have this evaluation five days prior to the CPSE meeting date.
 If you have any questions, you can contact the Special Education Department at any time.

 Typically, these meetings are held at the district office at 19 Main Street in Wallkill.
 If another location is determined, it will be on the invitation that you receive in the mail notifying you of the meeting date and time.